Concussion FAQ sheets:

 Mission of Elon BrainCARE Research Institute:

-Elon BrainCARE Research Institute is a model of the seamless integration of service, teaching, mentoring, and scholarship that is a hallmark of the Elon Teacher-Scholar model.
+Elon BrainCARE Research Institute is a model of the seamless integration of service, teaching, mentoring, and scholarship that is a hallmark of the Elon Teacher-Scholar.
 Elon BrainCARE is an interdisciplinary research institute within the College of Arts and Sciences at Elon University.
 Our mission is to be both a leader and a partner in the facilitation of supportive environments and programs that foster, promote, and nurture a positive mental health climate (e.g., sports medicine, athletics, campus recreation and wellness, counseling services, etc.).
 To fulfill this mission we also firmly believe we need to be both grounded in, and contribute to, the scholarship in the field around concussion management and education; identity development through sport; and access to high-impact practices.

 Elon BrainCARE is actively pursuing multiple areas of inquiry.
 We implement and practice high quality mentoring of undergraduate students, graduate interns, and high school students from Elon University as well as other institutions.
 Below are the current ongoing lines of inquiry.